Our immune systems are fighting to keep us healthy every day, so we should take every chance we get to help support them!

 2) Papaya

-Papaya isn’t a citrus fruit, but it's just as high in vitamin C and still plays a role in increasing white blood cells to help you fight off infections.
+Papaya isn’t a citrus fruit, but it’s just as high in vitamin C and still plays a critical role in increasing white blood cells to help you fight off infections.

 3) Kiwi

-Kiwi is also high in vitamin C and can help to reduce the duration of cold symptoms when you get sick.
+Kiwi contains nutrients that help support immune cell activity, which is essential for a strong immune response.
 Eating some kiwi as a snack when you feel a cold coming on will help give your immune system the boost it needs!
+(3)

 4) Blueberries